Ballinasloe: Sport

 Ballinasloe has soccer, golf, and rugby clubs, alongside Duggan Park GAA grounds.
 The local GAA clubs are Ballinasloe GAA (incorporating St Grellan's Gaelic football club and the Ballinasloe Hurling Club), Derrymullen Handball Club and Ballinasloe Camogie Club.
 The soccer club, Ballinasloe Town AFC, plays its games at The Curragh Grounds in the town.

 Ballinasloe also has two resident boxing clubs.
-Facilities in and near the town include a golf club (established in 1894), an equestrian centre (established in 1994 four miles from the town), an athletics club, GAA grounds, tennis club, two swimming pools, 40x20 handball alley, rugby grounds, soccer grounds, driving range, and a recreational track.
-There is also an outdoor water sports venue, providing water-based activities, such as kayaking, canoeing and zorbing.
+Facilities in and near the town include a golf club (established in 1894), an equestrian centre (established in 1994), an athletics club, GAA grounds, tennis club, two swimming pools, 40×20 handball alley, rugby grounds, soccer grounds, driving range, and a recreational track.

 Religion

-Ballinasloe has two Catholic churches (St. Michael's Church and Our Lady of Lourdes Church) and one Evangelical Protestant church (St. John's Church).
+Ballinasloe has two Catholic churches (St. Michael's Church and Our Lady of Lourdes Church) and one Church of Ireland church (St. John's Church).

 Education

-In Ballinasloe there are four national schools (Scoil Uí Cheithearnaigh, Creagh National School, Scoil an Chroí Naofa and St Teresa's Special School), two secondary schools (Garbally College and Ardscoil Mhuire), and a further education college providing adult education courses.
+In Ballinasloe there are four national schools (Scoil Uí Cheithearnaigh, Creagh National School, Scoil an Chroí Naofa and St Teresa's Special School), one secondary school (Clonfert College, following the amalgamation of Garbally College and Ardscoil Mhuire), and a further education college providing adult education courses.
 In addition, there are four driving schools in and near the town, as well as a dance school located on Society Street.
+Ballinasloe is home to one of three National Ambulance Service College campuses in Ireland, which trains paramedics and intermediate care operatives.

 On 12 November 2021, Taoiseach Micheál Martin and Minister for Education Norma Foley visited Ballinasloe to announce the approval of a new eight classroom building for St Teresa's Special School.